BoYanZh/Joint-Teapot/README.md

 ### `prepare-assignment-dir`
 prepare assignment dir from extracted canvas "Download Submissions" zip

+### `unsubscribe-from-repos`
+Unsubscribe from all repos in the organization specified in the config file where the repo name matches a given regex expression.

+Example: `python3 -m joint_teapot unsubscribe-from-repos '\d{12}$'` will remove all repos whose names end with a student ID number from your gitea subscription list.
+Refer to the Python `re` module docs for more info about regex.

 ### `upload-assignment-grades`
 upload assignment grades to canvas from grade file (GRADE.txt by default), read the first line as grade, the rest as comments